Gaeira's Anvil...BLOG

 Byzantine Jewellery?
 Amethyst Beads in East and West during the Early Byzantine Period (11-page, PDF) NEW

-by Jörg Drauschke
+Jörg Drauschke